 Do not take sildenafil if you are also using a nitrate drug for chest pain or heart problems.
 This includes nitroglycerin (Nitrostat, Nitrolingual, Nitro-Dur, Nitro-Bid, and others), isosorbide dinitrate (Dilatrate-SR, Isordil, Sorbitrate), and isosorbide mononitrate (Imdur, ISMO, Monoket).
 Nitrates are also found in some recreational drugs such as amyl nitrate or nitrite ("poppers").
 Taking sildenafil with a nitrate medicine can cause a sudden and serious decrease in blood pressure.

-- heart disease or heart rhythm problems;
+- heart disease or heart rhythm problems, coronary artery disease;

 - a recent history (in the past 6 months) of a heart attack, stroke, or congestive heart failure;